ranmax123/powerbi/facebook marketing api power bi template/README.md

 # Facebook Marketing API Power BI Template

-A simple to use Power BI Template file for Facebook Marketing/Ads API.
-It requires two inputs
+A simple to use Power BI Template file for Facebook Marketing/Ads API for analysing campaign performance at campaign, ad set and ad levels.
+The template requires two inputs:

 1. Ad Account ID
 2. Access token

 Other inputs are optional and have default value set.

-The template file has a data model and two report pages which shows your campaign insights.
+The template file has a data model and one report page which shows your campaign insights.

 Features:
 1. Pulls data from Facebook Marketing API for last_30d or last_90d AND today (by default last_30d or last_90d does not include today)
 2. Pulls data for Archived Ads as well for above mentioned periods (by default data for archived ads are not included)
-3. You can publish this to PowerBI.com, setup daily or hourly refreshes and enjoy your campaign insights!
+3. You can publish this to PowerBI.com, setup daily or hourly refreshes and view your campaign insights!

 ## How to get Ad Account ID?